zydora/ALS/README.md

 # Matrix completion
-mc function refers https://www.mathworks.com/matlabcentral/fileexchange/26395-matrix-completion-via-thresholding several toolboxes should be downloaded and set first
+mc function refers https://www.mathworks.com/matlabcentral/fileexchange/26395-matrix-completion-via-thresholding several toolboxes should be downloaded and set first, refer to the procedure of "demo" from the link.